latk/Marpa-Inline/README.md

 ## Planned features

-  * A `?` quantifier.
-Right now nullable rules do not exist but can be emulated by zero-width regexes.
   * A `SKIP` rule that is auto-inserted between expressions.
 I.e. this works on the grammar level, not inside the lexer.
      * A `~` operator to suppress `SKIP` insertion.
   * Init block to declare state variables for the actions.